 - OVER 380 IMMIGRANT LEADERS have received leadership training

 - OVER 75 MICRO-GRANTS have gone to support innovative solutions to community challenges

 - HUNDREDS OF STRATEGIC PARTNERSHIPS have been formed among and across New York City’s communities

-One NYC One Nation brings together New York City’s philanthropic, public and community leadership to strengthen immigrant communities by collaborating and leveraging resources, programs and opportunities throughout the City.
+One NYC One Nation brought together New York City’s philanthropic, public and community leadership to strengthen immigrant communities by collaborating and leveraging resources, programs and opportunities throughout the City.

-A series of One NYC One Nation projects and programs, designed and developed by the One NYC One Nation Steering Committee of civic and community leaders, will be rolled out in a two-year timeframe.
-One NYC One Nation projects will be developed in each of the City’s five boroughs in the following program areas:
+A series of One NYC One Nation projects and programs, designed and developed by the One NYC One Nation Steering Committee of civic and community leaders, was rolled out in a two-year timeframe.
+One NYC One Nation projects were developed in each of the City’s five boroughs in the following program areas:

 Civic Leadership & Community Bridge Building

-Projects in this area will build support networks for emerging immigrant leaders and promote interactions that increase access to city government and civic participation of immigrant communities through leadership development.
+Projects in this area built and supported networks for emerging immigrant leaders and promoted interactions that increased access to city government and civic participation of immigrant communities through leadership development.

 Know Your Rights and Responsibilities Forums